 Longboat Key has many amenities today and some simply have to be maintained and protected to remain excellent.
 Examples are beach and bay access points, picnic areas, and sidewalks.
 Other amenities over the course of twenty years may have to be improved.
 Some examples are the community center, tennis courts, and parks.
-Finally, some new amenities may need to be considered to meet the changing expectations.
-Examples include a theatre, cultural arts center, facilities for children/grandchildren, or improved access to electronic services.
+Finally, some new or expanded amenities may need to be considered to meet the changing expectations.
+Examples include a theatre, an expanded cultural arts or performing arts center, recreational facilities for children/grandchildren, and improved access to electronic services such as better cell phone service, Internet connections, etc.